“If you want to go fast, go alone, if you want to go far, go together.”

 GRANTS COORDINATING COMMITTEE

 The Grants Committee is at the heart of the Wood River Women’s Foundation as it oversees and governs the process of vetting grant applications.
 Grants are awarded in following areas: arts, education, environment, health, recreation and social services.
 This selection process culminates in the presentation of a slate of finalists on which the entire membership is eligible to vote.
 When the membership has voted, grants are awarded to the top vote recipients.
 The Grants Committee is lead by the Grants Coordinating Committee: Gina Wolcott, co-chairs in charge of volunteers; Lynne Heidel, co-chair in charge of contact with the nonprofits; and Kat Vanden Heuvel and Sandra Flattery, co-chairs in charge of Impact Teams.
-Volunteers, organized into five subcommittees, evaluate grant applications.
+Volunteers, organized into four subcommittees, evaluate grant applications.
 Each of these subcommittees is led by a team of two co-chairs.
 We welcome the participation of any member who wishes to be involved in the grant selection process.

 IMPACT TEAM COMMITTEE